 Explanation:

-In this example, we have taken a 4-bit bitset that represents system error flags, where 1 indicates an active error and 0 means no error.
-After that, the initial state 1101 shows three active errors.
-We call the reset(2) function that clears the bit at position 2 (from the right), which changes the bitset to 1001.
-Finally, we call the reset function that clears all bits, which indicates that all errors have been resolved (0000).
+In this instance, a 4-bit bitset is utilized to denote system error flags, with 1 denoting an active error and 0 indicating no error.
+Initially, the state 1101 displays three active errors.
+The reset(2) function is invoked to reset the bit at the second position from the right, resulting in a modified bitset of 1001.
+Subsequently, invoking the reset function clears all bits, signifying resolution of all errors (0000).

 Features of the bitset reset function in C++